tinkandboo/terraform-task/README.md

 #Dependancies

 These steps assume that the shell you are running these steps from have default valid credentials setup for accessing an AWS account
+AWS cli is available

 The credentials used will need the following IAM permissions to run the terraform EKS setup https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md

 #Run the following
 #ensure following env variables are set and available in shell used to run terraform

 TFSTATE_BUCKET - set this to "terraform-remote-state-bucket-for-my-task"
 TFSTATE_KEY - set this to "staging/terraform.tfstate"
 TFSTATE_KEY_APPS - set this to "staging/apps/terraform.tfstate"
 TFSTATE_REGION - set this to "eu-west-2"

 run env to check above env variables are set correctly

 cd provisionEKS/remote-state
 terraform init